After-Shock/Cloudbox-wiki/Backup-and-Restore.md

 Backup is an integral part of Cloudbox, this is what makes it so great!
 Everything related to installed applications is backed-up.
 Seeding content, however, is NOT backed up.

-**Cloudbox Backup** creates a .tar file of the entire `/opt` folder, which includes all settings and configuration files for the Docker apps installed with Cloudbox, and uploads it to your Google Drive or Rsync remote.
+**Cloudbox Backup** creates a backup .tar file of the entire `/opt` folder, which includes all settings and configuration files for the Docker apps installed with Cloudbox, and uploads it to your Google Drive or Rsync remote.
 Backup can be ran manually on-demand or scheduled to run automatically.

-**Cloudbox Restore** downloads this this backup .tar file and is able to restore it the same server or even a brand new server, with everything exactly as you left it at the time of backup.
-With the only thing required is updating of the DNS settings for your domain.
+**Cloudbox Restore** downloads the backup .tar file and and restores it to the `/opt` folder.
+This can be done on the same server or brand new one, with everything exactly as you left it at the time of backup.
+Note: If restoring to a new server with a different IP, you will need to update the DNS settings for your domain name.

 Plexpy